 If you’re using a chemical pH tester, follow the manufacturer’s directions.
 The process usually involves adding a small bit of soil and water to a test capsule or other testing colorant, which will help you to determine your approximate pH.

-With a digital pH tester, make sure it’s set to test pH and not anything else, as some can test sunlight levels, soil moisture, or NPK content as well.
+With a digital or analog pH tester, make sure it’s set to test pH and not anything else, as some can test sunlight levels, soil moisture, or NPK content as well.
 Then press it into the ground to the required level per manufacturer’s instructions.
 Most testers with a LED screen will register the level within about a minute.
 A gauge tester will usually register the level in 10 minutes or less.

 Types Of Soil Testers